-A raw diet for dogs is an option gaining significant popularity for pet owners who want a more natural diet for their best friends.
+A raw diet for dogs is one of them, a popular option for owners who want to give their best friends a more natural diet.
 Many believe that a raw diet is the best way to provide nutrition, improve digestion, and maintain overall health.

 Advocates believe that the diet resembles what their ancestors ate, which consisted of raw meat, bones, and organs.